 Chronic obstructive pulmonary disease (COPD)

 COPD is a lung disease that affects and damages the airways in your lungs, making it harder and harder to breathe over time.
 Both chronic bronchitis and emphysema can be part of COPD.
-While quitting smoking is the only way to slow down the rate of damage COPD causes in your lungs, COPD is a progressive disease that gets worse over time.
+While quitting smoking is one way to slow down the rate of damage COPD causes in your lungs, COPD is a progressive disease that gets worse over time.

 Your treatment plan will also include quitting smoking.
 And, depending on the severity of your symptoms, you may need to take other medications and do simple exercises to help with your breathing.
 Your doctor may modify your treatment plan over time to help keep your symptoms under control.

 How COPD damages your lungs and makes it hard to breathe

 Inflammation and mucus narrow and restrict your airways (chronic bronchitis)

 Trapped air limits the amount of air you can breathe in and out (emphysema)

 Symptoms may get worse for a while, or new symptoms may develop (flare-ups or exacerbations)

 You may develop new symptoms or feel your usual symptoms worsen.
 When that happens, it’s referred to as having a flare-up, or exacerbation.
 COPD flare-ups can be unpleasant and may, in some cases, result in hospitalization.